IGPenguin/mobile-toolkit/README.md

 	* Skips some essential apps, edit IGNORED_PACKAGES in this script to customize the list to your needs

 ### awipe
-* Wipe internal storage - remove everything in /sdcard directory
+* Wipe internal storage (/mnt/sdcard directory) and delete all third-party apps

 ### apermissionreset
 * Revoke ALL runtime permissions for ALL (even system) apps